FlagSeek

 Built from extensive country research

-Two measures, because being welcomed and truly belonging are not the same thing.
+Two assessments, because being welcomed and truly belonging are not the same thing.

 FlagSeek has researched newcomer access, language barriers, insider-outsider dynamics, family and friendship patterns, community participation, trust, expatriate experiences, and meaningful regional differences across the countries in our analytical framework.